-All sorts of men drink at the Squatter’s Dive bar, and Cheryl meets all of them.
-The bartender’s perk.
-Cleavage helps with the tips though.
+All sorts of men drink at the Squatter’s Dive bar, and Cheryl gets to meet all of them.
+Being a bartender has that perk, and having a little bit of cleavage helps with the tips.

-But the cutest guys always come in with ladies on their arms.
-Even the lonely man at the end of the bar seems to be no exception.
-Handsome, well dressed, and clearly waiting for a date.
+But the cutest guys are never single, and the one at the end of the bar seems to be no exception.
+He’s well dressed, handsome, and waiting for a date.

 If you enjoy smart and sexy erotica, be sure to read After Hours on the Full Moon.